 I am an insight-based marriage and family therapist with a background in wellness, history, and philosophy.
 I specialize in self-identity and relationship dynamics as a trained family systems therapist.
-On a personal level, I seek to help clients cultivate a deeper understanding of their own experiences as a pathway for meaningful growth.
-My specialty includes helping clients uncover and work through unconscious or difficult-to-express aspects of their experience.
+My work centers on helping clients cultivate a deeper understanding of their lived experience as a pathway to meaningful growth.
+I focus particularly on uncovering and working through unconscious or difficult-to-express dimensions of experience as a means to develop long-term change.

-From a clinical perspective, I draw on psychoanalytic and existential approaches rooted in object relations theory.
+Clinically, I draw from psychoanalytic and existential traditions rooted in object relations theory.
 As a doctoral candidate, my research explores the relational and existential dimensions of grief, reflecting my commitment to understanding the deeper forces that shape healing.
-With experience across private practice, academia, and large clinical settings, as well as direct experience within my own life.
+I have experience across private practice, academic settings, and large clinical settings, alongside insight shaped by my own lived experience.

 Ph.D.
 Candidate - Marriage & Family Therapy